 For a new fresh aquarium, you can directly put this substrate in your tank, fill water slowly, and then start filters and pumps.
-For an existing tank, don’t put all the substrate at a time, mix it step by step for a week.
+Please don’t put all the substrate at a time; mix it step by step for a week.

 Volcanic soils can provide an ideal condition for plant growth as they contain many useful minerals for plants.
-Fluval Plant and Shrimp Stratum is the collection of soils from mineral-rich foothills of the Mount Aso Volcano in Japan.
-So natural ingredients that can promote plant growth are perfectly present in this substrate.
+Fluval Plant and Shrimp Stratum is collecting soils from mineral-rich foothills of the Mount Aso Volcano in Japan.
+So natural ingredients that can promote plant growth are entirely present in this substrate.

 Aquatic plants root easily and spread healthily throughout this substrate, which supplies all nutrients necessary for plants to flourish.
 This substrate ensures a full complement of essential macro and micronutrients for the growth of plants.

-The non-compacting porous structure of the substrate can make an ideal home for beneficial bacteria, thus establish a healthy biological cycle in your tank, providing optimal water quality.
+The substrate’s non-compacting porous structure can make an ideal home for beneficial bacteria, thus establishing a healthy biological cycle in your tank, providing optimal water quality.

-This substrate will not cause any discoloration of water; rather, it helps control organic discoloration from natural driftwood aquarium décors.
+This substrate will not cause any discoloration of water; instead, it helps control organic discoloration from natural driftwood aquarium décors.

 This product is new in the market and so far so good in reputation.
 Active-Flora planted substrate is entirely natural and does not contain any harmful chemicals and dyes to alter the water quality.
 It helps to maintain the pH in an ideal condition for fish and plants.

 Spherical grains are good for diffusion and promote beneficial bacteria.
 This substrate contains bio-active nutrients for faster plant growth.
 The users who used this product as an aquarium substrate found satisfactory results.